ssbc/ssb-lists/README.md

 (as same-as would) this means that if you subscribe to a block list, it's follows/blocks are treated the same as your own.

+> In secure scuttlebutt, "same-as" is a method of identifying multiple
+> feeds/identities as belonging to one individual.
+One person may manage
+> many feeds and "same-as" allows them to be linked together

 ## usage

 I just wrote this! so currently no ssb clients support this.